andresherrera97/cloudiness_probabilistic_forecasting/README.md

 | output_folder        | Output directory to save images divided by day.  | str   | "datasets/goes16/"     |

 The images are saved in the output folder divided in folders for each day.
 The folders are named with the format `YYYY_DOY` and inside each folder the images are saved as npy file in the format `YYYY_DOY_UTC_HHMMSS.npy`.
+The CMIP files are downloaded with a 12-bit precion from the NOAA S3 bucket, after processing them the images are saved as npy files with a 16-bit precision as float16 arrays.

 ## Model Training [WIP]